 The output capacitor is important also for loop stability: it fixes the double LC filter pole and the zero due to its ESR.
-In Section 6.4, how to consider its effect in the system stability is illustrated.
+Section 6.4 illustrates how to consider its effect in the system stability.

-For example, with $V{OUT}$ = 5 V, $V{IN}$ = 24 V, $\Delta I_L$ = 0.9 A (resulting by the inductor value), in order to have a $\Delta V{OUT}$ = 0.01 · $V{OUT}$ , if the multi-layer ceramic capacitors are adopted, 10 $\mu$ F are needed and the ESR effect on the output voltage ripple can be neglected.
-In case of not-negligible ESR (electrolytic or tantalum capacitors), the capacitor is chosen taking into account its ESR value.
-So, in the case of 330 $\mu$ F with ESR = 70 m $\Omega$ , the resistive component of the drop dominates and the voltage ripple is 43 mV.
+For example, with $V{OUT} = 5 \text{ V}$, $V{IN} = 24 \text{ V}$, $\Delta I_L = 0.9 \text{ A}$ (resulting by the inductor value), in order to have a $\Delta V{OUT} = 0.01 \cdot V{OUT}$, if the multi-layer ceramic capacitor is adopted, 10 μF are needed and the ESR effect on the output voltage ripple can be neglected.
+In the case of not negligible ESR (electrolytic or tantalum capacitors), the capacitor is chosen taking into account its ESR value.
+So, in the case of 330 μF with ESR = 730 m Ω , the resistive component of the drop dominates and the voltage ripple is 28 mV.

 The output capacitor is also important to sustain the output voltage when a load transient with high slew rate is required by the load.
-When the load transient slew rate exceeds the system bandwidth the output capacitor provides the current to the load.
-So if the high slew rate load transient is required by the application, the output capacitor and system bandwidth must be chosen in order to sustain the load transient.
+When the load transient slew rate exceeds the system bandwidth, the output capacitor provides the current to the load.
+So, if the high slew rate load transient is required by the application, the output capacitor and system bandwidth must be chosen in order to sustain the load transient.